Wrestlemaniaa/Automation/Main Assignment/README.md

 - [Summary](https://github.com/NortheasternUniversityADS/Assignment-3/blob/master/Main%20Assignment/Summarry.csv) - Final results which we got after running all models in training and testing data.

--SAV FIles - There are 5 '.sav' files.
+- SAV FIles - There are 5 '.sav' files.
 It contains data and details of all the models in biary form.

 1) [k-Nearest Neighbour](https://github.com/NortheasternUniversityADS/Assignment-3/blob/master/Main%20Assignment/KNN_model.sav)